phorton1/base-apps-artisan/docs/devices.md

 There is a deviceManager class that presents a list of all known devices in the system.
-It can be asked to find a certain device by its uuid, or to return a list of devices of a given deviceType, in a certain order.
+It can be asked to find a certain device by its uuid, or to return a list of devices of a given type, in a certain order.

 ## Devices